 7. Read with your child.

 Take turns reading to one another, even if your child just fills a word in here and there.
-After finishing a book or TV show, discuss the setting, plot, characters, and any new words that might be in the story.
+After finishing a book or a TV show, discuss the setting, plot, characters, and any new words that might be in the story.

 8. Teach your child how to play conversational “catch.”